 “In all four cases, the defendant separated the victims from their phones and in all four cases he is linked to them by DNA evidence,” according to a court filing by the District Attorney’s office.

 Vilchez Lazo was arrested Thursday after police launched an operation to monitor rideshare vehicles in San Francisco last weekend.
-He had appeared in court Tuesday to face charges.

 He has no criminal history and is being held without bail.